 - 4.1.
-All assessment briefs will be verified by a suitably qualified colleague.
-This verification will ensure that: - i. the assessment materials students will receive have clear and unambiguous instructions and guidance - ii. the assessment addresses the intended learning outcomes - iii. the assessment is at an appropriate level - iv. the assessment is of an appropriate length and/or workload in relation to its weight and level - v. the mark scheme or model answer indicates a sound understanding of expectations of student performance - 4.2.
-Once verified internally, all assessment materials will be reviewed and approved by an appropriately-qualified External Examiner prior to their release to students. - 4.3.
-The use of generative artificial intelligence (AI) in assessments is strictly prohibited unless explicitly specified within the assessment brief.
-Students must take responsibility for the originality and integrity of their own work, including asking for clarification of assessment requirements as necessary.
+All assessment briefs will first be verified internally by a suitably qualified colleague, usually the module co-convenor, and then signed off by the relevant Programme Leader.
+This verification ensures that: - i. the assessment materials students will receive have clear and unambiguous instructions and guidance; - ii. the assessment addresses the intended learning outcomes; - iii. the assessment is at an appropriate level; - iv. the assessment is of an appropriate length and/or workload in relation to its weight and level;

+- v. the rubric, mark scheme or model answer indicates a sound understanding of expectations of student performance. - 4.2.
+Once verified internally, all assessment materials will be reviewed and approved by an appropriately qualified External Examiner prior to their release to students.